cscart/docs/upgrade/upgrade_process.rst

 3. Fill in the following fields:

-* **License number**—the license key associated to your domain name.
+* **License number**—the license key associated with your domain name.
 You can see it on the **Licenses** page in your `Customer Help Desk account <https://www.cs-cart.com/helpdesk>`_.
 You can't upgrade a store while using the trial mode.

 If a web user does not have permissions to update files on your server, fill in your FTP account details: